 - Once the un-dipped peanut butter balls are frozen, just transfer to a gallon freezer bag and freeze until you are ready to dip.

 - If you want to make the Easy Buckeye Turtles recipe in it’s entirety, freeze on baking sheet first, then transfer to gallon freezer bag.
 When you’re ready to defrost and serve, place back on wax-paper lined baking sheet to thaw.
 They will maintain their shape and won’t stick together.

 - You can also store in an airtight container on wax paper sheets in the refrigerator for a couple weeks.
 Just make sure to set out at room temperature first, before serving, so the turtle topping can soften.

-SAVE THIS EASY BUCKEYE TURTLES RECIPE TO YOUR PINTEREST BOARD!
+SAVE THESE EASY BUCKEYE TURTLES TO YOUR PINTEREST BOARD!

 - 1 cup creamy peanut butter